aratik711/collectd-rabbitmq/README.md

 ### How to use:
 To use this code, please follow the below mentioned steps:
 1. Install `collectd`, ``libpython2.7``, ``libatlas3-base``.
+2. You can either install the deb package or install by source.
+2.a To install be deb, download the deb file at https://github.com/aratik711/collectd-rabbitmq/tree/master/debian, and innstall it using. `dpkg -i <filename>`
-2. Clone the repository
+2.b.1 Clone the repository
 ```
 git clone git@github.com:aratik711/collectd-rabbitmq.git
 ```
-3. Copy the directory collectd-rabbitmq/collectd-rabbitmq to the PYTHONPATH
+2.b.2.
+Copy the directory collectd-rabbitmq/collectd-rabbitmq to the PYTHONPATH
 ```
 cp -r collectd-rabbitmq/collectd-rabbitmq /usr/local/lib/python2.7/dist-packages
 ```
-4. Copy the `rabbitmq.types.db` to `/usr/share/collectd/` with 644 read/write permissions.
+2.b.3.
+Copy the `config/rabbitmq.types.db` to `/usr/share/collectd/` with 644 read/write permissions.
-5. Add a collectd config for rabbitmq `/etc/collectd/collectd.conf.d/rabbitmq.conf` with 644 read/write permissions.
+3. Add a collectd config for rabbitmq `/etc/collectd/collectd.conf.d/rabbitmq.conf` with 644 read/write permissions.
 ```
 TypesDB "/usr/share/collectd/rabbitmq.types.db"
 TypesDB "/usr/share/collectd/types.db"